openiddict/openiddict-documentation/configuration/token-formats.md

 # Token formats

-> [!NOTE]
+> [!TIP]
-> In OpenIddict 3.0, the ability to revoke a token is not tied to the token format and doesn't require enabling reference tokens:
+> In OpenIddict 3.0+, the ability to revoke a token is not tied to the token format and doesn't require enabling reference tokens:
 > regular JWT or ASP.NET Core Data Protection tokens can be revoked as long as token storage is not explicitly disabled in the server options.
 >
 >